Welcome to Team Crane, our Reception class.

 Crane Termly Overview

-Please click here for an overview of the learning in Class Crane in Spring term.
+Please click here for an overview of the learning in Class Crane in the summer term.

 Early Learning Goals

 Please click here for the Early Learning Goals (ELG)

 Lockdown Stories: stories recorded for children by Mrs Duthie during Lockdown 2020

 Hungry Little Minds.-Many little things light up hungry little minds.
 Children take everything in, and even the smallest things you do with them can make a big difference.
 This website is full of simple, fun activities for children, from newborn to five.

 https://www.foundationyears.org.uk/files/2015/03/4Children_ParentsGuide_2015_WEB.pdf -Guidance to your child’s learning and development in the early years foundation stage.

 Small Talk-Ideas and activities from the National Literacy Trust

 A Better Start – for more information about building young brains